Huw-J-Williams/PalmerChem_Software/code_formatting.md

   self._x += a
   self._y += b
 ```
 Conversely, when working with class methods, they must first be 'decorated' by an `@classmethod` the line above the `def`, and the first argument should be `cls`.
-Then, as with `self` in instance-specific functions, `cls` will be used to refer to the _class_ throughout the rest of the method:
+Then, as with `self` in instance-specific methods, `cls` will be used to refer to the _class_ throughout the rest of the method:
 ```py
 @classmethod
 def someClassMethod(cls):